ioccc-src/winner/README.md

 programs.
 These programs in turn exposed and discredited what I considered to be the programmer's equivalent of "*vice or folly*".

-There were two unexpected benefits that came from the contest winners.
+There were two unexpected benefits that came from IOCCC winning entries.
 First was an educational value to the programs.
 To understand these C programs is to understand subtle points of the C programming language.
 The second benefit is the entertainment value, which should become evident as you read further!